15045120/AndroidTest/README.md

 And there are three log files you can use to analyze your test plan after run your case.

 In case001.air\log\case001.log.20191222010717_540637:
- - log_case001_XXX.txt:all log output
- - serial_log_case001_XXX.txt:adb log output
+1.log_case001_XXX.txt: all log output 2.serial_log_case001_XXX.txt: adb log output
- - adb log output:report of case run
+3.adb log output: report of case run